ParkinsonLab/Architect/README.md

 git clone https://github.com/parkinsonlab/Architect
 ```

-Now, when Architect was built, it was in many ways optimized for use by a computer cluster.
-This, in particular, concerns the scripts used for running the individual enzyme annotation tools.
 Please follow the following instructions to customize your copy of Architect for your use case.
-Also note that the time estimates provided by Architect may be inaccurate.

 *	If you are using a supercomputer which uses the SLURM job scheduler, please make any necessary modifications that are specific to your system to the following.
 (Please do not change the line numbers on which each remaining line of code appears as line number is important to Architect's functionality.)